skuid/helm-value-store/README.md

 ### AWS Prerequisite

-You must have the ability to create, read, and write to a DnyamoDB table.
+You must have the ability to create, read, and write to a DynamoDB table.

 Set the proper access key environment variables, or use the `$HOME/.aws/{config/credentials}` and set the appropriate